Niteesha31288/ShiftScope/client/README.md

-<h1 align="center">Red Planet Staffing Client</h1>
+<h1 align="center">Consulting Firm Client</h1>

-This is the client application for Red Planet Staffing, the leading staffing marketplace on Mars.
+This is the client application for Consulting Firm, the leading staffing marketplace on Mars.
 Built with React and Material UI, it provides a modern interface for workplaces to post shifts and workers to claim them.

 ## Technologies